[On Screen] NAPA Logo

 Thank you Anna Marie, for sharing your experience as a practicing anthropological linguist.
 For more snapshots find this at practicing anthropology.org, LinkedIn, Meta, and Twitter

-[On Screen Text] Many Thanks to NAPA’s General Council and the American Anthropological Association for their Support!
-NAPA is a Section of AAA.
-Practicing Anthropology.org LinkedIn Meta and Twitter logos.
-Directed by: Reshama Damle and Suanna Crowley
+[On Screen Text] Many Thanks to NAPA’s General Council for their Support!
+NAPA is a section of the American Anthropological Association.
+Practicing Anthropology.org Directors: Reshama Damle and Suanna Crowley Producers: Cathleen Crain, Niel Tashima, Joshua Liggett

 [On Screen] NAPA Logo